aindilis/gourmet-formalog-standalone/README.md

 ## 🚀 Getting Started

-Gourmet is now available via Docker Hub: `docker pull adougher9/gourmet-formalog-standalone`
+Gourmet (development version, not yet ready for real use) is now available via Docker Hub: `docker pull adougher9/gourmet-formalog-standalone`

 For detailed installation instructions, please see the [INSTALL.md](INSTALL.md) file.